This is a fresh look to the Plenny Bar review, one of the best meal replacement bars in the market.

-In fact, while the price might be a little higher, I think Plenny Bars are worth every penny.
+In fact, I think Plenny Bars are worth every penny.
 Without a doubt they are among the best meal replacement bars in the market.

 What I like

 1. The taste and texture.
-The taste is not incredible, but I’m always looking forward to the next bar.
+The taste is not mind-blowing at first bit, but I’m always looking forward to the next bar.
 That’s an accomplishment.

 4. 400kcal makes it feel like a meal.
 Lately, the trend in the industry has been to release snack oriented bars (200kcal max).
 As such, it’s great to have something bigger than I can actually replace a meal with.